Gomphurus externus: Habitat

 Plains clubtails prefer moderately flowing rivers and large streams with muddy bottoms, and occasionally lakes.

 Flight season

 The plains clubtail has many flight seasons, mid-July to mid-August is the most common.
 Another flight season it has is early April to mid-August.
 This species is most common in spring.
 In Wisconsin, they have been documented to have a flight season from early June to mid-July.

 Diet

 Adult

-Plains clubtails will feed on almost any soft-bodied flying insect such as mosquitoes, flies, butterflies, moths, mayflies, and flying ants or termites.
+Plains clubtails will feed on almost any soft-bodied flying insect such as mosquitoes, flies, butterflies, moths, mayflies, and flying ants, termites or even other dragonflies.

 Nymph

 Nymphs of plains clubtails feed on a wide variety of aquatic insects, including mosquito larvae, other aquatic fly larvae, mayfly larvae, and freshwater shrimp.
 They will sometimes eat small fish and tadpoles.

 Ecology

 Plains clubtail nymphs can be very selective in their habitat choice and will often occur only in certain stretches of a particular river or stream.
 They will burrow into the sand or mud, leaving the upturned tip of their abdomen exposed.
 This helps them to breathe while buried by pumping water in and out of the tip of the abdomen.
 Unlike most species this dragonfly nymphs emerge as adults during the day.
 Adults generally fly from mid-July to mid-August.
 They also have other flight periods.
 These dragonflies can not tolerate cooler temperatures and are rarely seen flying on cool or cloudy days.
 Hunting occurs from rocks or bare sand from which they rest on.
 They perch with their abdomen elevated and their wings drooping so the tips just touch the ground.